Read more below about how Home with a Twist was born!

 I loved spending time in the kitchen with my mother.
 Her meals weren’t fancy, but they were tasty.
-Many of her “best of” recipes I still prepare today – cheese grits, chicken divan, chocolate sheath cake, and jello salad just to name a few of my favorites.
-She also loved curating a beautiful and welcoming home and as a result hosted many functions – ladies luncheons, Bible studies, and holiday parties for friends and the employees of our family business.
-I have vivid memories of our home filled with friends embracing, food cooking on the stove, and laughter ringing through the halls.
-I learned so many life lessons from my mother – the most important – always make people feel special when they visit your home, leaving them with fond remembrances so they can’t wait to return.
+Many of her “best of” recipes I prepare today – cheese grits, chicken divan, chocolate sheath cake, and jello salad just to name a few of my favorites.
+She also loved curating a beautiful and welcoming home and as a result hosted many functions – ladies’ luncheons, Bible studies, and holiday parties for friends and the employees of our family business.
+I have vivid memories of our home filled with friends embracing, food cooking on the stove, and laughter bubbling through the halls.
+I learned so many life lessons from my mother – the most important — to always make people feel special when they visit your home, leaving them with fond remembrances so they can’t wait to return.

 The top five fun things about me:

 Cake is my spirit animal, especially white cake with vanilla buttercream frosting.
 I’ve been known to order my own birthday cake so I can get it just right.